-Boulder Community Hospital has the most experienced robotic surgery team in Boulder County.
+Boulder Community Health has the most experienced robotic surgery team in Boulder County.
 Our specially-trained surgeons and nurses have performed hundreds of procedures in the areas of gynecology, urology and general surgery.

 Thanks to its smaller incisions and greater surgical precision, da Vinci surgery offers important benefits compared to open surgery, including:

 Instead of the large incisions used in traditional surgery, the da Vinci System uses small incisions that allow the surgeon to insert miniature instruments and a tiny high-definition, three-dimensional camera into a patient’s body.
 Seated at the da Vinci console, your surgeon views a magnified high-resolution, 3-D image of the surgical site.